Jonathan W. Fitch

 - Arbitrator, International Centre for Dispute Resolution

-- Arbitrator, Complex Commercial Cases, American Arbitration Association
+- Arbitrator, Large and Complex Cases, American Arbitration Association

 - Tech List, Silicon Valley Arbitration and Mediation Center’s List of the World’s Leading Technology Neutrals